X

 Identification of stationary and wireless charging stations for battery operated electric vehicles in smart cities

 Battery electric vehicles (BEVs) provide a more energy-efficient way of traveling than internal combustion engine vehicles (ICEVs) and the consumer adoption of BEVs is on the rise.
-Despite BEVs outstanding energy efficiency and the potential to mitigate greenhouse gas emissions from the transportation sector, there are constraints and because of which BEVs are unable to compete with ICEVs.
+Despite BEV's outstanding energy efficiency and the potential to mitigate greenhouse gas emissions from the transportation sector, there are constraints, and because of this BEVs are unable to compete with ICEVs.
 These constraints include extended recharging time, limited driving range, and an insufficient number of charging facilities.
 To overcome these constraints, dynamic wireless charging (DWC) prompts as a plausible solution.
-DWC technology allows BEV being charged while in motion.
+DWC technology allows BEV to be charged while in motion.
 This raises a traditional question often encountered in practice for infrastructure investment: how to determine optimal locations of DWC infrastructure in a network.
 In this paper, we propose a sequential two-level planning approach considering the objectives of both the public infrastructure planning agency and the BEV users.

 Sponsored by: FedEx Institute of Technology, 2019-2020.